rm511130/Physna_User_Manual/README.md

 ![Physna_Logo](./images/Physna_Logo.jpg)
 # End User Guide
-This document describes the features available to an End User of the Physna Enterprise Platform, a SaaS based 3D Geometric Search and Analysis solution enhanced by AI/ML.
+This guide describes the features available to an End User of the Physna Enterprise Platform, a SaaS based 3D Geometric Search and Analysis solution enhanced by AI/ML.
 The intended audience includes anyone with access to a Physna Enterprise Graphics User Interface environment who needs to:
 - upload models (CAD or SCAN files of parts or assemblies)
 - organize models in folders and projects
 - add or upload metadata associated to models
 - search for models using 2D photos or 3D models
 - search for models within other models
 - find matching models within a certain threshold of similarity
 - find all duplicate models

+_Note: depending on your Master Services Agreement, some features may not be available to you_.

 ## Table of Contents